You’re not rational. I’m not rational.

-But, when you see an Asian student who isn't good at math, it doesn't resonate.
-You don't even think about it because not everyone is good at math.
-Ignoring the fact that “Asian” encompasses thousands of ethnicities.
-Just looking at the Chinese, the population of China is almost 1.4 billion and they can't all be good at math!
+But, when you see an Asian student who isn’t good at math, it doesn’t resonate.
+You don’t even think about it because not everyone is good at math.
+Ignoring how “Asian” encompasses thousands of ethnicities.
+Just looking at the Chinese, the population of China is almost 1.4 billion and they can’t all be good at math!

 How does this cost you?
 You lose objectivity in your decision making.
 You need to remember to look at the data objectively and not rely on your memory for evidence because your memory is selective and awful.

 The endowment effect is where you value something you own more than you would if you didn’t own it.

 When studied, this is often linked with a behavioral model known as Willingness to Accept or Pay (WTAP).
 People often have a higher Willing to Accept (WTA) price than a Willing to Pay (WTP) price, where WTA is the price at which you’d sell an item versus what you’d pay for it.